flutter/flutter/specs/parsing.md

 - normalising, which manipulates the sequence of characters.

-- tokenising, which converts these characters into three kinds of
+- tokenising, which converts these characters into four kinds of
-  tokens: character tokens, start tag tokens, and end tag tokens.
+  tokens: character tokens, start tag tokens, end tag tokens, and automatic end tag tokens.
 Character tokens have a single character value.
-Tag tokens have a tag name, and a list of name/value pairs known as attributes.
+Start and end tag tokens have a tag name, and a list of name/value pairs known as attributes.

 - token cleanup, which converts sequences of character tokens into string tokens, and removes duplicate attributes in tag tokens.